core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

    * The used Sender ID is the Deterministic Client's Sender ID.

    * The used Partial IV is 0.

+   When preparing the external_aad, the element 'sender_public_key' in the aad_array takes the CBOR simple value Null.

 2. The client uses the hash function indicated for the Deterministic Client, and computes a hash H over the following input: the Sender Key of the Deterministic Client, concatenated with the external_aad from step 1, concatenated with the COSE plaintext.